Isle of Wight Guru

 Isle of Wight Cycling routes for keen cyclists

 Does your bicycle cost more than your car?
 Do you wear lycra shorts?
-Do you wear those funny shoes which clip into your bicycle?
+Do you wear those funny shoes that clip into your bicycle?
 Do you find yourself saying 'epic' a lot?

 If so, I'd consider you a keen cyclist who will probably want to take on one of the Isle of Wight's two tougher cycle routes.